 We particularly enjoyed our time spent at the High West Distillery and Saloon, so be sure and stop in for either a cold one or a fabulous lunch.
 They are located in a nicely restored 1914 Victorian home.
 The place is very popular and jammed packed full of people when we went.
 But once inside, the staff was super fun and even informed us on how to order multiple drinks because of Utah’s liquor laws!

 They make a large range of whiskeys and vodka, and you can try them at the Saloon, but sat in the restaurant and had lunch.
-They also serve great tasting food called nouveau Western fare.
+They also serve great-tasting food called nouveau Western fare.
 In fact, many dishes feature whiskey or vodka in the marinade or sauce.
 High West Distillery is the only distillery in the world where you can almost literally ski into, as it is located at the bottom of the Quittin’ Time ski run!
 So be sure and stop by their store to get a bottle of whiskey for later.
+In my humble opinion, this is a must-do in Park City Utah, as this place is great!

 No Name Saloon